ilmax/site/content/posts/k3s-raspberry-dns/index.md

 - Using a hostname
 - Using a service reference

-I've opted to use the service reference, so I configured it to point to Traefik own ingress controller service.
+I've opted to use the service reference, so I configured it to point to Traefik's own ingress controller service.

 {{<tip>}}
-If you want to know more about the Traefik's Gateway address, make sure to check out the [documentation](https://doc.traefik.io/traefik/providers/kubernetes-gateway/#statusaddress)
+If you want to know more about Traefik's Gateway address, make sure to check out the [documentation](https://doc.traefik.io/traefik/providers/kubernetes-gateway/#statusaddress)
 {{</tip>}}

 ```yml